 ES6 Features

+In the intro article, we have talked about origin of JS and its progression through ES versions.
 With the release of ES6 (ECMAScript 2015), JavaScript introduced a range of modern features that improved the language’s readability, functionality, and developer experience.
-In this post, we’ll explore some key ES6 features that have had a significant impact on modern JavaScript development.

 Template Literals